 That’s not what I’m worried about.
 What really concerns me is the fact that, in order to make this test a little more “interesting” as he puts it, Dave has decided not to tell his clients who I am.
 Bit of a surprise, that.
 After all, this course is not supposed to be the real thing.
 It’s more of a taster, at least, that’s what I thought.
 Now, however, I am faced by the prospect of six trusting souls who all think I’m an expert.
 And I am terrifyingly short of the information that I need.
 Don’t get me wrong, Dave has done his best to prepare me for this moment.
 Working with a specially prepared training manual, he’s introduced me to the vast range of skills that a safari guide needs.
 We’ve worked on Jeep and boat handling, plant and animal identification, tracking, safety, conservation issues and local politics.
 We’ve travelled from Dar-es-Salaam to the magnificent and undeveloped Selous Game Reserve, and then to a beachfront camp in the Saadani.
 And all the time, Dave has been talking.

-What are the writer’s two main concerns?
+Using your own words, explain the writer’s two main concerns?
 (2)

 You can imagine what the walking safari is like.
 There is a brief moment of triumph at the start when I manage to get an antlion to perform for us.
 Antlions are little grubs that live in the ground and excavate cone-shaped holes in the soil.
 They’re expert hunters and perfect examples of how murderous the bush is, even when the animals involved are smaller than your fingernail.
 They also happen to be a useful way of keeping your clients entertained when there is nothing more glamorous to look at.
 The reason why antlions dig their holes is because they want ants to fall into them and provide them with a meal, and – lo! – just as I’m telling my group this, along comes an ant and tumbles into the miniature death-pit.
 He’s too big for this particular grub, however, and after a struggle, he escapes.
 But, he’s proved my point perfectly.
 My clients are excited.
 So am I.

-In what two ways did the writer think the antlion’s performance provided him with ‘a brief moment of triumph’?
+In your own words, explain the two ways in which the writer thinks the antlion’s performance provided him with ‘a brief moment of triumph’?
 (2)

 Answer Scheme – Possible answers include: